 Who are the mentors?

-The mentors for the current year are posted on the Telfer School of Management web site.
-You can find a list of the current mentors (and a brief biography for each) by visiting their page.
+The mentors for the 2020-2021 academic year are posted on the Telfer School of Management web site.
+You can find out more about them by visiting their page.

 Your mentors are highly successful third and fourth-year students who have been involved with the Telfer School of Management, have done well in their classes, and who have a strong commitment to ensuring that your experience at the Telfer School of Management is positive.